Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Heavy-Tailed Noise

-\end{thm} The improved convergence rate for known $T$ is presented in Theorem \ref{thm:convex-exp-heavy-improved-main}.
-This new step size is a generalization of the learning rate used in Theorem \ref{thm:convex-exp-improved-main} to heavy-tailed noises.
-Hence, for non-smooth optimization, we show that the convergence rate of the last iterate can match the lower bound perfectly.
-The full version with any positive $\eta$ is provided in Theorem \ref{thm:convex-exp-heavy-improved-full} in the appendix.
+The optimal convergence rate for known $T$ is presented in Theorem \ref{thm:main-heavy-cvx-exp-optimal}.
+The new step size generalizes the learning rate used in Theorem \ref{thm:main-cvx-exp-optimal} (but still exhibits a linear decay) to handle heavy-tailed noise.
+Hence, for stochastic convex optimization under heavy-tailed noise, we show that the convergence rate of the last iterate can match the lower bound perfectly.
+The full version with any positive $\eta_{*}$ and $\eta$ is provided in Theorem \ref{thm:heavy-cvx-exp-optimal} in the appendix.